Chalarangelo/30-seconds-of-code/snippets/currentURL.md

 Returns the current URL.

-- Use `window.location.href` to get the current URL.
+- Use `Window.location.href` to get the current URL.

 ```js
 const currentURL = () => window.location.href;